mootools/mootools-more/Docs/Interface/Keyboard.Extras.md

 * (*array*) An array containing all of the active shortcuts.

-Static Method: Keyboard.getDescriptor {#Keyboard:getDescriptor}
+Static Method: Keyboard.getShortcut {#Keyboard:getShortcut}
 ------------------------------------

-Goes through all active keyboards using the passed in keyboard or Keyboard.manager as a starting point and attempts to find a descriptor with the name passed in.
+Goes through all active keyboards using the passed in keyboard or Keyboard.manager as a starting point and attempts to find a shortcut with the name passed in.

 ### Syntax

-  Keyboard.getDescriptor('save');
+  Keyboard.getShortcut('save');

 ### Arguments

-* name - (*string*) The name of the descriptor to lookup.
+* name - (*string*) The name of the shortcut to lookup.
 * keyboard - (*object (optional)*) The keyboard to start looking on.

 ### Returns

-* (*object | null *) The descriptor with the name if found.
+* (*object | null *) The shortcut with the name if found.

-Static Method: Keyboard.getDescriptors {#Keyboard:getDescriptors}
+Static Method: Keyboard.getShortcuts {#Keyboard:getShortcuts}
 ------------------------------------

-Same as Keyboard.getDescriptor but gets all that match the name.
+Same as Keyboard.getShortcut but gets all that match the name.

 ### Syntax

-  myKeyboard.getDescriptors('save');
+  myKeyboard.getShortcuts('save');

 ### Arguments

-* name - (*string*) The name of the descriptor to lookup.
+* name - (*string*) The name of the shortcut to lookup.
 * keyboard - (*object (optional)*) The keyboard to start looking on.

 ### Returns

-* (*array*) An array of descriptors with the name passed in.
+* (*array*) An array of shortcuts with the name passed in.